 In February 2020, the College received a \$50M grant from a private foundation to establish the Arthur M. Blank School of Entrepreneurial Leadership.
 This grant, besides establishing the School of Entrepreneurial Leadership, will also be used to increase accessibility and affordability for students in need, provide new experiential learning opportunities, and create an 'entrepreneurial village' to create growth opportunities and allow community members space to create solutions through collaborative learning and experimentation.
 The College has determined that this arrangement is a conditional contribution.
-The College recognized \$4,800,000 and \$4,550,000 of revenue associated with this agreement for the years ended June 30, 2023 and 2022, respectively.
-The College will continue to recognize revenue as barriers and milestones identified within the grant agreement are met; the remaining conditional amount to be recognized in the future is included in the total figure as disclosed later in Note 3.
+The College recognized \$4,950,000 and \$4,800,000 of revenue associated with this agreement for the years ended June 30, 2024 and 2023, respectively.
+The College will continue to recognize revenue as barriers and milestones identified within the grant agreement are met; the remaining conditional amount of \$23,900,000 to be recognized in the future is included in the total conditional contributions figure as of June 30, 2024 as disclosed later in Note 3.